FilipsFedotovs/EDER-TSU/README.md

    "###### End of the program #####"

-Vertex Reconstruction
+Track Segment Gluing Process
 --
 1) Please make sure that you have a file with hits that there were reconstructed as Tracks.
    Following columns are required:
-   - Track ID Quadrant or Event ID (if MC truth track reconstruction data is used)
+   - Track ID Quadrant
-   - Track ID (FEDRA or MC depending which data is used)
+   - FEDRA Track ID
    - x-coordinates of the track hits
    - y-coordinates of the track hits
    - z-coordinates of the track hits

-2) Please open $AFS/EDER_VIANN/Code/Utilities/Parameters.py and check that the lines between 6-13 Within the list of naming conventions correspond to headers in the file that you intend to use.
+2) Please open $AFS/EDER_TSU/Code/Utilities/Parameters.py and check that the lines between 6-13 Within the list of naming conventions correspond to headers in the file that you intend to use.

-3) Check the 'CNN_Model_Name' variable - it has the name of the Model that is used for reconstruction (included in the package).
-If you wish to use your own,        please place it in the $EOS/EDER_VIANN/Models and change the 'CNN_Model_Name' variable accordingly.
+3) Check the 'Pre_CNN_Model_Name' variable - it has the name of the Model that is used for reconstruction (included in the package).
+If you wish to use your own,        please place it in the $EOS/EDER_TSU/Models and change the 'Pre_CNN_Model_Name' variable accordingly.
 You might need to change resolution and MaxX, MaxY, MaxZ      parameters if the model was trained with images that have had different size because the model might fail.

 4) If happy, save and close the file.